ChanthMiao/ghc-wiki-mirror/Brief-Guide-for-Compiling-GHC-to-iOS.md

 #   --with-ffi-includes : Specify libffi header search path
 #   --with-ffi-libraries : Specify libffi library search path
 #   --disable-dtrace : Disabling DTrace since we don't have DTrace support on iOS yet
+#   --disable-large-address-space: Disable this on devices less than 8GB available RAM
 #
-$ ./configure --prefix=/usr --target=aarch64-apple-darwin20.1.0 --enable-numa=no --with-gmp-includes=$HOME/ios-sysroot/usr/include --with-gmp-libraries=$HOME/ios-sysroot/usr/lib --with-system-libffi --with-ffi-includes=$HOME/ios-sysroot/usr/include --with-ffi-libraries=$HOME/ios-sysroot/usr/lib
+$ ./configure --prefix=/usr --target=aarch64-apple-darwin20.1.0 --enable-numa=no --with-gmp-includes=$HOME/ios-sysroot/usr/include --with-gmp-libraries=$HOME/ios-sysroot/usr/lib --with-system-libffi --with-ffi-includes=$HOME/ios-sysroot/usr/include --with-ffi-libraries=$HOME/ios-sysroot/usr/lib --disable-dtrace --disable-large-address-space
 # Make sure llc and opt were configured with our aarch64-apple-darwin20.1.0 prefix, then we can run make, this takes a long process, go grab a cup of coffee and your iPad
 # Don't open too many threads, your tiny computer can't afford this
 $ make -j2